Classes And Workshops

 Georgetown Art Studio at Washington Printmakers Gallery employs many artists as contractors to lead workshops for both adults and youth.
 Proposals are considered seasonally for classes and monthly for workshops.

-See more on our ‘‘Opportunities’’ page on this website and join our roster.
+See more on our ‘‘Membership’’ page on this website and join our roster.

 Classes